Affordable Housing FAQs

 Or, if your community is negotiating a bank loan to build a $20 million hotel, and you want to decrease your loan-to-value ratio, NMTCs can raise $4 million in equity-equivalent financing to help the tribe obtain the best bank terms possible.

-What type of projects can Travois New Markets use NMTCs to finance?
+What type of developments can Travois New Markets use NMTCs to finance?

 There are a few restrictions on our use of New Markets Tax Credits (NMTC).
 We cannot finance casinos, race tracks, liquor stores, massage parlors, farms or financial businesses.

 Beyond that, however, the possibilities are virtually limitless.
-We are interested in a wide range of projects, including tribal government buildings, schools, mixed-use and senior housing, manufacturing and infrastructure.
-Travois is actively seeking non-profit/governmental partners, for-profit Tribal business entities, Indian Country lenders and potential NMTC investors to partner with us on high impact projects.
+We are interested in a wide range of developments, including tribal government buildings, schools, mixed-use and senior housing, manufacturing and infrastructure.
+Travois is actively seeking non-profit/governmental partners, for-profit tribal business entities, Indian Country lenders and potential NMTC investors to partner with us on high impact projects.

 What types of organizations can Travois New Markets work with?